Aerify-Digital/aer-docs-site/docs/aertiny/usage-basics/d-set.md

 ## Usage Definition

-In a PID (Proportional-Integral-Derivative) controller, the "D" stands for Derivative.
 The Derivative component of the PID controller helps to anticipate future trends in the error signal by measuring its rate of change over time.
 The D value, also known as the derivative gain, determines the controller's response to rapid changes in the error signal.

 The D value allows the controller to dampen the response to sudden changes in the error, thus improving stability and reducing overshoot and oscillations.
 It essentially acts as a predictive element, helping to counteract the tendency of the system to overshoot or oscillate in response to sudden changes in the setpoint or disturbances.